michael-milette/moodle-filter_filtercodes/README.md

 * {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
 Only works within a course.
 * {categorycards}: (ALPHA) Display top level categories as cards.
 Has only been tested on Front Page.
 * {mycourses} : Display an unordered list of links to all my enrolled courses.
+* {courserequest} : Displays a Request a Course link.

 ### For use in courses